dsouzaalfred/dsouzaalfred.github.io/_posts/2020-09-03-react-props.md

 The `Header` & the `Footer` components can be assigned props like any other component.
 The `Content` component is like a wrapper around its content.
 And the content should have only one parent component, that is the reason we have wrapped the content in a [react fragment](https://reactjs.org/docs/fragments.html).

-## Destructuring
+## Destructuring props
-Instead of writing `props` repeatedly we can use [Destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+Instead of writing `props` repeatedly, we can use [Destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 Destructuring helps us unpack values that are inside the props object.

 ```javascript
 import React from 'react';